GINO-Q: Learning an Asymptotically Optimal Index Policy for Restless Multi-armed Bandits: Problem Statement and Preliminaries

 \subsection{Whittle Index Policy and Indexability}

-In addition to the gain index policy, the renowned Whittle index policy \citep*{RMAB_Whittle1988} is also an effective approach for RMABs.
+In addition to the gain index policy, the renowned Whittle index policy \cite{RMAB_Whittle1988} is also an effective approach for RMABs.
 It shares the same asymptotic optimality as described in Theorem 1 \cite{weber1990index}.
 Similar to the gain index policy, the Whittle index policy assigns an index to each state of each arm and selects at each time the top $N$ arms with the highest indices for activation.
-Whittle's index for state $s$ of arm $\mathcal{B}_i$ is defined as the value of $\lambda$ that ensures equal optimality between taking action 0 and action 1 in state $s$ within the single-arm problem $J_i(\lambda)$.
+Whittle's index for state $s$ of arm $\mathcal{B}_i$ is defined as the infimum value of $\lambda$ that ensures equal optimality between taking action 0 and action 1 in state $s$ within the single-arm problem $J_i(\lambda)$.
+That is,

 A limitation of the Whittle index policy is its applicability only to indexable RMABs.
-Specifically, we denote the set of states in which action 0 is optimal for problem $J_i(\lambda)$ by $\mathcal{E}_i(\lambda)$.
-An arm $\mathcal{B}_i$ is considered \textit{indexable} if $\mathcal{E}_i(\lambda)$ expands monotonically from the empty set to the entire state space $\mathcal{S}_i$ as $\lambda$ increases from $-\infty$ to $\infty$.
-An RMAB is indexable if all its arms are indexable.
-The indexability of an arm ensures the uniqueness of the Whittle index for each state.
-In the case of non-indexable RMABs, there can be multiple values of $\lambda$ where both actions are equally optimal in a state, leading to confusions in defining the Whittle index.
+Specifically, we denote the set of states in which action 0 is optimal for problem $J_i(\lambda)$ by $\mathcal{E}_i(\lambda)$. \begin{definition} [Indexability] An arm $\mathcal{B}_i$ is considered \textit{indexable} if $\mathcal{E}_i(\lambda)$ expands monotonically from the empty set to the entire state space $\mathcal{S}_i$ as $\lambda$ increases from $-\infty$ to $\infty$.
+An RMAB is indexable if all its arms are indexable. \end{definition}

-Despite sharing the same asymptotic optimality, the gain index policy does not require indexability, making it applicable to all RMABs.
-This advantage is a key reason we advocate for learning gain indices instead of Whittle indices.
+Recall that $\lambda$ can be interpreted as the cost of taking action $a=1$.
+If an arm $\mathcal{B}_i$ is indexable, then the optimal action for this arm in state $s$ is $a=1$ if the cost $\lambda\le \text{WI}_i(s)$; otherwise, the optimal action is $a=0$.
+Therefore, $\text{WI}_i(s)$ can be interpreted as the ``value'' of taking action $a=1$ in state $s$.
+The Whittle index policy then uses this value as a heuristic to prioritize arms, selecting those with the highest indices.
+However, in the absence of indexability, this property no longer holds—rendering $\text{WI}_i(s)$ an invalid metric for prioritization.
+As a result, the Whittle index policy is well-defined only for indexable RMABs.